 - Establish a formal lease policy for the use of properties designated “lease” so they are available for future consideration.

 - Use existing waterfront parks as ‘anchors’ from which to expand use through acquisition.

 - Consider eminent domain to increase lakefront access and expand existing lakefront parks.

 - Work with neighbors and the police department to develop block watches at improved sites.

 - Re-examine options after 5 years if adjoining property owners haven’t leased or purchased designated sites.

 - Pursue public/private partnerships to increase access to Gravelly Lake.

 Since 2014, the City vacated one lakefront street-end abutting American Lake at Lakeland Avenue Southeast, see City Ordinance 665.
 Proceeds of this sale were used for improvements at Harry Todd Park.
-The City continues to evaluating the future of all remaining street ends.
+The City continues to evaluate the future of all remaining street ends.